 Spaniards only married other whites.
-So their children formed the second legal tier of colonial society: the Creoles, aka whites born in the Americas.
+So their children formed the second legal tier of colonial society: the Criollos, aka whites born in the Americas.

-But the crown did not fully trust Creoles.
+But the crown did not fully trust the Criollos.
 Since they were born in the colonies, their loyalty could lie on the wrong side of things.
 They could revolt against Spain.

 So they were never allowed to occupy the top positions of power.

 Even so, they were granted some legal privileges.
 For example, they could own land and exploit it.
 They could also be appointed to middle-positions in the government, church, and the military.
-But never to the highest positions.
+But they never held the highest positions.

-Ironically, the Creoles ended up rebelling because of that glass ceiling.
-Simon Bolivar himself was a Creole.
+Ironically, the Criollos ended up rebelling because of that glass ceiling.
+Simon Bolivar himself was a Criollo.